nddpj00/balanced-diet-menu-finder/README.md

 - Users able to delete their own recipes and option to view only their recipes

 2. Filter
 - Users able to filter recipes by more than just food group.
 Cuisine, Healthy or family friendly.
+This is the reason I've added 'Cuisine' information on the database but as yet, not used.

 3. Search
 - Users to be able to search a specific ingredient.